mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+May 21, 2018
+- Fix retlibc grading to remove duplicate goal, was failing automated assessment
+- Remove copies of mynotify.py from individual labs and lab template, it is has been part of lab\_sys/sbin, but had not been updated to reflect fixes made for acl lab.

 May 18, 2018
 - Mask signal message from exec\_wrap so that segv error message looks right.
 - The capinout was sometimes losing stdout, check command stdout on death of cmd.